wodeyara/sleepstaging/README.md

 3. Repeat process across the spectrogram.

 Analysis details:
-The plotted time series have been downsampled 10 times, this shouldn't matter as they have also been filtered below 50 Hz The spectrogram happens in 4s intervals with 2s overlaps.
+The plotted time series have been downsampled 10 times, this shouldn't matter as they have also been filtered below 50 Hz.
+The spectrogram happens in 4s intervals with 2s overlaps.